Cloudways vs DigitalOcean 2026: Which Cloud Hosting Platform Is Right for You?

 Is Cloudways built on DigitalOcean?

-Cloudways can run on DigitalOcean infrastructure — it's one of five cloud providers you can select when creating a server in Cloudways.
+Cloudways can run on DigitalOcean infrastructure — it's one of five cloud providers you choose from when setting up a server.
 So yes, you can get a Cloudways-managed server backed by DigitalOcean's Droplets.
-You can also choose AWS, Google Cloud, Vultr, or Linode instead.
+You can also pick AWS, Google Cloud, Vultr, or Linode instead.

 Is Cloudways worth the extra cost over DigitalOcean?

-For most non-developers, yes.
-Cloudways charges a management premium (roughly $10–15/month per server depending on the plan), but in exchange, you get automated security patches, backups, free SSL, caching setup, staging environments, and 24/7 live support.
-If you'd otherwise spend hours setting those things up yourself — or paying someone else to — Cloudways is a bargain.
+For most non-developers, absolutely.
+Cloudways charges a management premium (roughly $10–15/month per server depending on the plan), but you get automatic security patches, backups, free SSL, caching setup, staging environments, and 24/7 live support.
+If you'd otherwise spend hours setting those things up yourself — or paying someone else to do it — Cloudways pays for itself quickly.

 Can I host WordPress on DigitalOcean?

-Yes, but it requires technical setup.
-You can use DigitalOcean's Marketplace to deploy a 1-click WordPress Droplet, but you'll still need to configure SSL, caching, backups, and ongoing server maintenance yourself.
-DigitalOcean's App Platform does not fully support WordPress in a production capacity.
-For managed WordPress on DigitalOcean infrastructure, Cloudways is the more practical option.
+Yes, but with some setup required.
+DigitalOcean's Marketplace has a 1-click WordPress Droplet, but you'll still need to configure SSL, caching, backups, and ongoing server maintenance yourself.
+DigitalOcean's App Platform doesn't fully support WordPress in production.
+If you want WordPress on DigitalOcean infrastructure but managed, Cloudways is the practical move.

 Does Cloudways offer root access?

-No. Cloudways is a managed platform, so they deliberately restrict root access to maintain the integrity of their management layer.
-You do get SSH access to the application user, which is sufficient for most tasks.
-If you need full root access, DigitalOcean Droplets or a VPS provider is a better fit.
+No. Cloudways is a managed platform, so they intentionally restrict root access to protect their management system.
+You do get SSH access for the app user, which handles most tasks.
+Need full root access?
+A DigitalOcean Droplet or VPS provider is better suited.

 Which platform is better for beginners?

-Cloudways, definitively.
-The interface is designed for people who understand websites but not server administration.
-DigitalOcean's documentation is excellent, but the platform still assumes a baseline level of technical comfort with Linux and command-line tools.
+Cloudways, without question.
+The interface is built for people who understand websites but not server administration.
+DigitalOcean's documentation is excellent, but the platform still expects some comfort with Linux and the command line.

 What are good alternatives to both Cloudways and DigitalOcean?

-- Kinsta — premium managed WordPress hosting (more expensive than Cloudways, excellent performance)
+- Kinsta — premium managed WordPress hosting (pricier than Cloudways, exceptional performance)

 - WP Engine — enterprise-focused managed WordPress Wpengine

-- Linode/Akamai Cloud — similar to DigitalOcean, developer-focused IaaS
+- Linode/Akamai Cloud — similar to DigitalOcean, developer-focused infrastructure

 - Vultr — competitive raw cloud infrastructure, also available as a Cloudways provider

-- Hetzner — exceptional price-to-performance ratio for European workloads
+- Hetzner — outstanding price-to-performance for European workloads